Rohit61181/Carepulse/README.md

 NEXT_PUBLIC_ADMIN_PASSKEY=123456
 ```

 Replace the placeholder values with your actual Appwrite credentials.
-You can obtain these credentials by signing up on the Appwrite website.
+You can obtain these credentials by signing up on the [Appwrite](#Appwrite)

 ### Running the Project